fibo/tris3d-ai/README.md

 ### stupid

 > It choses randomly.
-It knows the center of the cube is better.
+It knows the center of the cube is the best choice, and that corners are a good choice.

 ```javascript
 var stupid = require('tris3d-ai').stupid